EN

 100% Zakat Policy

 At Al Mustafa Welfare Trust, we take pride in our 100% Zakat Policy.
 It means that every single penny of your Zakat donation will go directly to those who need it most 100% of the time – giving you 100% of the reward.
-Our main aim is to guarantee that every pound of zakat paid by UK Muslims is paid appropriately - in line with Sunnah and the Holy Qur’an.
+Our main aim is to guarantee that every pound of zakat paid by UK Muslims is paid appropriately - in line with Sunnah and the Holy Quran.

 Your Zakat literally saves lives.
+Donate Zakat Now

-Select from single and monthly donations
+Select from single and monthly donations to pay Zakat

-Your donation will provide
+Your donation could provide

 Zakat